Kiyoshi Hasegawa (admiral): Governor-General of Taiwan

 Hasegawa was appointed a military councillor on 1 May 1940, and appointed the 18th Governor-General of Taiwan on 27 November; though it was customary for Governors-General to be retired military officers, the Naval Minister, Koshirō Oikawa, insisted on Hasegawa's remaining on active service.
-Hasegawa arrived in Taihoku (Taipei) on 16 December.
+Hasegawa arrived in Taihoku (now Taipei City) on 16 December.
 An anecdote is given that at the new Governor-General's official welcoming ceremony; he picked up a maid in a burst of exuberance and sat her on his lap, which astonished many of those present.
 During Hasegawa's tenure as Governor-General, a preparatory course for Taihoku Imperial University was set up and compulsory education at the elementary level strengthened.
 He moderated the radical Kominka (Japanization) movement in Taiwan promoted by his predecessor, Seizō Kobayashi, who wanted to replace Taiwanese folk religion by Japanese Shinto.
 He relinquished his office on 30 December 1944 and returned to Japan.